- HOSHINOYA Tokyo

 ・This program will be held in the presence of a security guard of the building.

-・This program will be held in the center of the heliport on the roof of the building, with the capacity limited to a maximum of 6 people.
+・This program will be held at the top of a building, with the capacity limited to a maximum of 6 people.

 ・If it is determined to be difficult to ensure the safety of guests due to bad weather, or other situations, the program will be canceled.